IRS Form SS-8 Instructions

 Video walkthrough

-Watch this video tutorial to learn more about how to use Form SS-8 to obtain a determination of a worker’s status.
+Watch this video tutorial to learn more about how to use Form SS-8 to obtain a determination of a worker’s employee status.

 Frequently asked questions